canberkileri/KNNClassifier/README.md

 I wanted students who do research like me to find understandable codes and benefit them.

-I hope to make additions to BallTree, KDTree or PCA hereafter.

 Contents:

 - KNNClassifier class, include fit, predict, evaluation and classification_report methods.